 Multi Media Practitioner

-Starting out as a youth worker for Sheffield City Council in the early 1990s, I built my career as a music producer, performer and educator.
-By 1995 I had founded a non-profit organisation called the Music Making Movement, which provided free training and recording time for young people in Sheffield, UK.
-Our multi-media recording studio, established in 1999, enjoyed a number of successes before I left the UK in 2003.
+Starting out as a youth worker for Sheffield City Council in the early 1990s, I forged a career as a music producer, performer and educator.
+By 1995 I had founded a non-profit organisation called the Music Making Movement, which provides free training and recording time for young people in Sheffield, UK.
+Our first multi-media recording studio, established in 1999, enjoyed a number of successes before I left the UK in 2003.

-My multi-media products are mostly music based, although I also enjoy designing websites and video projects.
-I have been teaching Cubase music production software since 1995.
-As a producer, performer and educator I am constantly looking for new innovations that make the creative process more efficient and enjoyable.
+My multi-media products are primarily music based, although I also enjoy designing websites and video projects.
+I have been teaching people to use Cubase music production software since 1995.
+As a producer, performer and educator I am constantly looking for new innovations that make the creative process more efficient and enjoyable..

 My interest in research began half way through my undergraduate degree programme.
-I was planning to study crime and deviance in my second year simply because I thought it would be a subject to which I could relate.
-As I began to read Howard Becker's book "Outsiders" my mind started to work overtime on a new way of thinking.
+I planned to study crime and deviance in my second year simply because I thought it would be a subject to which I could relate.
+As I began to read Howard Becker's book "Outsiders" I started thinking differently.
 Until this point I had read social science literature begrudgingly for coursework.
-Since reading about labelling theory and symbolic interactionism I developed a keen interest in crime, deviance, difference and rebellion.
+Since reading about labelling theory I developed a keen interest in crime, deviance, difference and rebellion.
 Especially working with young people on the margins I found it a stimulating and challenging exercise to apply theory to my practice.

 Since that initial fusion of youth work practice and sociology I have pursued a number of related interests.
 As a practitioner with access to young people's actions, views and opinions, I developed my social and education research skills.
 Check my publications page for more details.